-“There is no question that patients may have a range of adverse reactions to various medications.
-If there becomes pattern of expressed preference for specific narcotics, this should be a warning flag.
+To share medication: Patients may have a range of adverse reactions to various medications.
+If there is pattern of expressed preference for specific narcotics, this is, of course, a warning flag.
 And when that preference becomes a demand, and the demand begins to increase, there may be some unexamined factors at play:

 a.
-Is the patient stockpiling the drugs for later use
+Is the patient stockpiling the drugs for later share or use

 b.
 Is the patient sharing the drugs with friends and family